 A fiction writing coach helps writers develop strong stories—of any style, genre, or length.
-A fiction coach might support writers who are creating short stories, novellas, or full-length novels in any one of a number of genres.
+A fiction coach might support writers who are creating short stories, novellas, or full-length novels in any one of a number of categories.
 Among them,

-- children’s fiction, including middle grade, and young adult
+- children’s fiction, including middle grade and young adult

 - genre fiction, such as sci-fi, horror, and cozy mystery